M66B/FairEmail/FAQ.md

 * The previous connection was terminated abruptly for example by abruptly losing internet connectivity, for example when turning on flight mode

-If only FairEmail is connecting to the email server, first try to wait half an hour to see if the problem resolves itself, else enable the folder settings '*Poll instead of synchronize*' for some folders.
+If only FairEmail is connecting to the email server, first try to wait half an hour to see if the problem resolves itself, else enable the folder setting '*Poll instead of synchronize*' for some folders.
 The poll interval can be configured in the account settings.

 The maximum number of simultaneous folder connections for Gmail is 15,